If your relationship is stuck in frustrating patterns, and you want to get back on track,

 What I Charge

-I also offer a free 20-minute consultation on the phone.
+I offer a free 20-minute consultation on the phone.
 I do not take insurance.
 I donate 10% of my pre-tax earnings to several domestic and international non-profit organizations that advocate social, racial and economic justice, gender equality, peacemaking and disarmament and ending hunger.

 If my schedule is full and I cannot fit you in, please see my list of referrals (below), or email me and I will do my best to help you.